-- WiFi 7 from the Leader in WiFi Innovation-Nighthawk WiFi 7 is built on 25+ years of pioneering innovation and precisionengineered to NETGEAR's exacting quality standards, so you can enjoy all the benefits WiFi 7 has to offer. - Multi-Gig WiFi -Blazing-fast WiFi 7 speeds up to 5 Gbps for gaming, smooth streaming, video conferencing, and entertainment. - More Capacity for Data-intense Activities-Connect up to 80 devices, like your security cameras, smart home devices, and speakers, while enjoying stunning 4K video streaming, online gaming and video conferencing. - Multi-Gig Speeds with 2.5GbE Internet Port-Use the 2.5 Gig internet port for cable and fiber plans up to 2.5 Gbps.
-Compatible with any internet service provider. - 1GbE Wired Ports Plug in wired devices to improve performance via the three 1 Gbps Ethernet LAN ports. - Expansive Coverage-Ultra-powerful antenna array provides coverage up to 2,250 sq. ft. - Nighthawk® App-Easily set up your router, manage your network from anywhere, pause the Internet on your connected devices, run a quick Internet speed test, track your Internet data usage, set up separate guest networks, and more.
+- WiFi 7 from the Leader in WiFi Innovation-Nighthawk WiFi 7 is built on 25+ years of pioneering innovation and precisionengineered to NETGEAR's exacting quality standards, so you can enjoy all the benefits WiFi 7 has to offer. - Blazing-fast WiFi -Blazing-fast WiFi 7 speeds up to 9.3Gbps† for gaming, smooth streaming, video conferencing, and entertainment. - More Capacity for Data-intense Activities-Connect up to 100 devices, like your security cameras, smart home devices, and speakers, while enjoying 4K/8K video streaming, online gaming and video conferencing. - Multi-Gig Speeds with 2.5GbE Internet Port-Use the 2.5 Gig internet port for cable and fiber plans up to 2.5Gbps.
+Compatible with any internet service provider. - 2.5GbE Wired Port and More-Plug in wired devices to improve performance via two 2.5Gbps Ethernet LAN ports and two 1Gbps Ethernet LAN ports. - Lightspeed Performance-6GHz WiFi band provides an additional high-speed highway for enhanced performance. - Expansive Coverage-Ultra-powerful antenna array provides coverage up to 2,500 sq. ft. - Nighthawk® App-Easily set up your router, manage your network from anywhere, pause the Internet on your connected devices, run a quick Internet speed test, track your Internet data usage, set up separate guest networks, and more. - Comprehensive Features-Use 3.0 USB to share files with any connected devices, use the VPN for secure access to your home network remotely, and more.